patooworld/PWCloud/Extension-Authoring.md

 Steps
 - Open your extension with [Visual Studio Code](https://code.visualstudio.com/)
-- Install SQL Operations Studio Debug extension
+- Install Azure Data Studio Debug extension
 - Press F5 or click the Debug icon and click Start
-- A new instance of SQL Operations Studio will start in a special mode (Extension Development Host) and this new instance is now aware of your extension.
+- A new instance of Azure Data Studio will start in a special mode (Extension Development Host) and this new instance is now aware of your extension.

 **Creating Extension Package**

-After writing your extension, you need to create a VSIX package to be able to install it in SQL Operations Studio.
+After writing your extension, you need to create a VSIX package to be able to install it in Azure Data Studio.
 You can use [vsce](https://github.com/Microsoft/vscode-vsce) to create VSIX package.

 `npm install -g vsce`